 Mirror and cupboard above sink reachable

-You can also put a clear film over any mirrors in case they may break, if you feel that it’s necessary.
+You can also put a clear film over any mirrors in case they may break, if you feel that it’s necessary – the film stops the glass shattering and going everywhere.

 A toilet safety frame